JayMO312/Number-Analysis-Basic-Complex-/README.md

 # Number-Analysis-Basic-Complex #

-This script performs a Monte Carlo simulation to analyze the profit and loss outcomes of a trading strategy based on provided data sets and exit levels.
+This script performs a Monte Carlo simulation to analyze the profit and loss outcomes of a trading "Crash" strategy based on provided data sets and exit levels.
 It provides insights into the potential profitability and risk associated with different exit strategies.

+just add a Historical Crash dadtset or your choosing and timeframe and adjust the number of simulations to run.
+Default is set to 1000.
+Input your starting capitol parameter to produce PNL outcomes.
+Target levels and max results can also be adjusted.

 Function Definitions: